Best Summer Fruits for Pregnancy

 With the exception of bananas, it’s important to wash all fruits, even if the peel isn’t edible.
 When you cut into a melon, orange or lemon, the knife drags any bacteria on the surface of the fruit to the edible portion.5

 While there is no known nutritional difference between conventionally grown and organically grown fruit, there are advantages to choosing organic food when possible.7

 It’s especially important for pregnant women to avoid toxic substances.
 Choosing organic food is one way to reduce exposure to chemicals and pesticides.

 Organic fruits are typically more expensive than conventionally grown fruits.8 The Environmental Working Group publishes a list of conventionally grown vegetables and fruits exposed to the highest levels of chemicals and pesticides.
 They also publish a list of produce that is at minimal risk of contamination in a conventional growing situation.
 For example, a conventionally grown strawberry showed 20 pesticides while less than 1 percent of conventionally grown avocado samples showed any pesticides.8

 The American Pregnancy Association recommends that pregnant women and women who are trying to conceive take a prenatal vitamin to fill nutritional gaps.2 A healthy diet before and during pregnancy is essential to support mom’s health and baby’s development.
 If you are struggling to obtain the nutrients from eating fruit regularly, the Prenate® Vitamin Family offers a line of prenatal vitamins that contains many of the nutrient forms mentioned in this article.

 Prenate Pixie® is a small but mighty prescription vitamin designed to supplement the dietary needs of women trying to conceive.
-For pregnant women, Prenate Mini® offers important nutritional support for the health of both mom and baby.
+For pregnant women, the small prenatal vitamin Prenate Mini® offers important nutritional support for the health of both mom and baby.
 Talk to your doctor about whether a prescription vitamin is right for you.